7 Frequent Viber Problems or Not Working Solutions

 Although it's one of the most popular messaging apps, Viber, like many smartphone apps, can begin to act strangely.
 Users have reported crashing and freezing, yet these are only some issues you may encounter.
 A feature-rich app such as comes with its array of problems.

 Luckily, all of these problems can be fixed.
-In this article, we’re going to take a look at ways to fix some of the common Viber issues.
-We’ve counted 7 common problems that can easily be fixed in a couple of minutes.
-If you're ready to start enjoying your Viber conversations again, let's see how to fix the common issues with this app.
+In this article, we’re going to look at ways to fix some common Viber issues.
+We’ve counted seven common problems that can easily be fixed in a couple of minutes.
+If you're ready to start enjoying your Viber conversations again, let's see how to fix the common issues.

 Before you get started

-Before you're trying to fix your Viber issues, backuping your Viber chat history will be a wise choice in case you lose all your important data in your app.
-MobileTrans - WhatsApp Transfer feature can also backup Viber chat history to computer and restore the chats to another device when you need it.
+Before you're trying to fix your Viber issues, backup your Viber chat history will be a wise choice if you lose all your important data in your app.
+MobileTrans can also backup Viber chat history to the computer and restore the chats to another device when you need it.

 Backup Viber Chat History to Computer with 1 Click!

 - • Backup and restore Viber messages to your computer.
-The process of backup and restore is easy as we shall see shortly.
+The process of backup and restoration is easy, as we shall see shortly.

-- • Supports all iOS devices and Android devices.
+- • Support all iOS devices and Android devices.

-- • It is also support other social apps including WhatsApp, LINE, Kik and Wechat.
+- • Transfer other social apps, including WhatsApp, LINE, Kik, and WeChat.

 You can learn how to backup Viber chats with step by step tutorial below: